 HIDIVE is owned by AMC Networks (the same parent as AMC, Acorn TV and Shudder) through its Sentai Filmworks subsidiary.
 The service runs a 7-day free trial at $7.99 per month.
 The catalogue is smaller than Crunchyroll (around 500 series versus 1,000+) and is editorially distinct.
 HIDIVE leans into niche genres including ecchi, slice-of-life, isekai, and the more adult-oriented titles that Crunchyroll has historically avoided.
 It also carries exclusive simulcasts of a handful of current-season titles each season that are not on Crunchyroll.

 For an anime fan with broad tastes, HIDIVE is complementary to rather than competitive with Crunchyroll.
-The two-week-then-one-week stacking strategy (Crunchyroll trial for 14 days, then HIDIVE trial for 7) gives 21 days of free anime streaming covering both mainstream simulcast and niche catalogue.
+The back-to-back stacking strategy (Crunchyroll trial for 7 days, then HIDIVE trial for 7) gives 14 days of free anime streaming covering both mainstream simulcast and niche catalogue.
 The HIDIVE signup is at hidive.com; cancel via Account, then Subscription, then Cancel.

 Tubi and RetroCrush: free ad-supported